-And, in order to do that, we will develop this equation here that shows how the potential at any particular point along the reaction going to completion is related to the standard potential.
+And, in order to do that, we will develop this equation, here, that shows how the potential at any particular point along the reaction going to completion is related to the standard potential.

 And all I have done now is substitute minus nFE and minus nFE zero in, respectively, for delta G and delta G zero for the reaction.
 And now I want to go through and divide by minus nF.
-And when I do that I am going to get E is equal to E zero minus RT over nF ln Q.
+And when I do that, I am going to get E is equal to E zero minus (RT over nF) ln Q.

 And this equation is very central to electrochemistry.
 It is the Nernst equation.

 And you will be able to use the Nernst equation to predict how systems will behave when they are perturbed from equilibrium.

 And one example would be that of a battery discharge, like I was mentioning a moment ago.

 And so, let's kind of pick some arbitrary material, out of which to make a battery.

 And we will use the Nernst equation to get information about how it will discharge.
 And let's consider the following cell.
 It will be one in which the two half-reactions are as follows.
 Iron two plus plus two electrons going to Fe metal.